-No. 17 - Three-storey, double-fronted brick and stucco house, mid C19.
+- No. 17 Three-storey, double-fronted brick and stucco house, mid C19.
 Wide proportions.
 Scrolled consoles support first-floor window heads, while the ground floor has an imposing door surround with egg & dart and interesting ironwork.
 Main windows have wide central sashes with narrow side sashes.
-It has been converted into flats.

-No. 19 - Modern brick villa of four storeys.
+It has been converted into flats. - No. 19 Modern brick villa of four storeys.
 Stucco details.
-Crude detailing and obtrusive front dormer but fits well with street scene.

-No. 21 - Brick villa of four storeys.
+Crude detailing and obtrusive front dormer but fits well with street scene. - No. 21 Brick villa of four storeys.
 Stucco details.
-Relates to the street in terms of volume and street line.

-Nos.
-2-20 - Pairs of semi-detached two-storey brick houses with hipped roofs, stucco basements, window dressings and cornices; dormer windows.
+Relates to the street in terms of volume and street line. - Nos.
+2-20 Pairs of semi-detached two-storey brick houses with hipped roofs, stucco basements, window dressings and cornices; dormer windows.
 Mid C19.
-Many have fine iron pot guards on the ground floor window sills and excellent traditional glazing.

-Nos.
-22-24 - Three-storey houses with hipped roofs, semi basement, stock brick and stucco doorcases, window architraves and cill courses.
+Many have fine iron pot guards on the ground floor window sills and excellent traditional glazing. - Nos.
+22-24 Three-storey houses with hipped roofs, semi basement, stock brick and stucco doorcases, window architraves and cill courses.
 Mid C19.
 Entrance up flight of steps.

-No. 70 - Grand three-storey double-fronted stucco villa converted to flats.
+- No. 70 Grand three-storey double-fronted stucco villa converted to flats.
 A second storey has been added to its porch and there is a very large contextually designed side extension to the north and a smaller one to the south, 70a.
 Elaborate original iron railings to street and area have apparently survived.
-Windows are a mixture of sash and casement, all in traditional styles.

-Nos.
-76-98 - Terrace of houses in the Arts and Crafts style c.1910.
+Windows are a mixture of sash and casement, all in traditional styles. - Nos.
+76-98 Terrace of houses in the Arts and Crafts style c.1910.
 Roughcast and red brick with brick details, tile roofs.
 Central pair have catslide roofs.
 Many of these houses have retained leaded lights in the upper panes of their ground-floor windows and the majority of the first-floor windows.
-96 has impressive wooden gateposts, while 80 and 82 have a small roofed lychgate.

-Nos.
-71-73 - Semi-detached stucco two-storey houses with basement and attic, stucco, heavily modelled, with unusual tall, narrow trio of windows.
+96 has impressive wooden gateposts, while 80 and 82 have a small roofed lychgate. - Nos.
+71-73 Semi-detached stucco two-storey houses with basement and attic, stucco, heavily modelled, with unusual tall, narrow trio of windows.
 Mid C19.
 Pediment above second-floor dormer and front door.
 Entrance at top of long flight of steps through set-back side wings.
-Heavy course of console brackets supporting cornice, and pierced parapet at roof and first floor windows.

-West View -- Four-storey inter-war block of flats in a dark red brick with contrasting white mortar and tile-hung bay windows.
+Heavy course of console brackets supporting cornice, and pierced parapet at roof and first floor windows. - West View -- Four-storey inter-war block of flats in a dark red brick with contrasting white mortar and tile-hung bay windows.
 The top floor is plain render.
-Slender-framed metal casement windows.

-Nos.
-79-81 - Semi-detached three-storey-plus basement brick houses with stucco bay window and door surround.
+Slender-framed metal casement windows. - Nos.
+79-81 Semi-detached three-storey-plus basement brick houses with stucco bay window and door surround.
 Mid C19.
 Mixture of sash and casement windows.
 Brick front boundary with wooden gates.
-81 painted with additional bay window to first floor and triangular oriel window.

-Nos.
-87-89 - Semi-detached three-storey-plus basement, hipped roof, central chimney breast, bay windows, heavily stuccoed.
-Mid C19.

-No. 99 - Two-storey-plus-basement double-fronted stucco villa with hipped roof.
+81 painted with additional bay window to first floor and triangular oriel window. - No. 83 Contemporary detached villa, four storeys in white render.
+Takes rough design cues from historic villas but boldly contemporary and lacking refinement. - Nos.
+87-89 Semi-detached three-storey-plus basement, hipped roof, central chimney breast, bay windows, heavily stuccoed.
+Mid C19. - No. 99 Two-storey-plus-basement double-fronted stucco villa with hipped roof.
 Mid C19.
 Corbelled widow heads to ground floor windows and pilastered front door.
 Traditional 6/6 sash windows.